irripro/django_menus/README.rst

 Fun things you can do
 ~~~~~~~~~~~~~~~~~~~~~
+- Translucent menu
+- Get some CSS animation going
-Translucent menu :) (why, why do I even suggest this?)
+(why, why do I even suggest this?)

 .. _NiceMenus: https://www.drupal.org/project/nice_menus